Lynk - UX Case Study

 • Adopt a more minimalistic and user-friendly information presentation.

-• Optimize button size and design for better visibility and usability.
+• Optimize buttons and design for better flow and better differentiation for different actions.

 • Replace the company name and motto with a logo to save screen space.